As investors bet on election, odd trading crops up

-NEW YORK (Reuters) - Money managers across the United States are avidly watching the November 6 presidential election, gaming out investing strategies in the event of a second term for Barack Obama or a first one for Mitt Romney.
+NEW YORK, Oct 24 (Reuters) - Money managers across the United States are avidly watching the Nov.
+6 presidential election, gaming out investing strategies in the event of a second term for Barack Obama or a first one for Mitt Romney.

 Others are simply betting on the election itself.
 The online betting markets that offer this opportunity have been pretty consistent, with narrow odds favoring Obama.